2025 Louvre heist: Items stolen

-While fleeing, the robbers dropped the Crown of Empress Eugénie, which was found damaged due to the thieves pulling it through an opening in the glass cases that was too small for it.
+While fleeing, the robbers dropped the Crown of Empress Eugénie, which was found heavily damaged, missing a golden eagle and 10 diamonds and itself basically crushed due to the thieves pulling it through an opening in the glass cases that was too small for it.
 Director De Cars shared that "initial assessments suggest that a delicate restoration is possible".
 The Paris prosecutor's office said that a second jewelled item had also been dropped but did not say what it was.
-Media and experts noted that the thieves did not appear to target several significant diamonds in the gallery; the Regent (valued at million alone), the Sancy, and the Hortensia.
+Media and experts noted that the thieves did not appear to target several significant diamonds in the gallery: the Regent (valued at million alone), the Sancy, and the Hortensia.

 The prosecutor Laure Beccuau said that "the Louvre curator estimated the damages to be million" but also added that "the greater loss was to France's historical heritage".